3 min read

 What’s more, preparing your questions ensures you won’t forget anything.

-You can ask anything, from how many lectures there are per week for a particular course and how your courses are assessed, to what gigs and parties happen in the Students’ Union each month.
+Through the live chat functionality you can ask anything, from how many lectures there are per week for a particular course and how courses are assessed, to what gigs and parties happen in the Students’ Union each month.

 If you’re attending lots of virtual Open Days, you can ask these questions multiple times and compare the answers to see which university wins you over.